Skip to main content

 Front-door auth, security checks, and create-side rate limiting run before that replay lookup.
 A retry can still return 429 before Doqlo reaches the idempotency layer.

-X-Request-Id is separate tracing only.
+X-Request-Id is optional and used only for request tracing and support correlation, not idempotency.
 If you omit it, Doqlo generates one and returns it in the response header.

 Typical Failure Flow